DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo-publish-CICD.md

       - uses: DomoApps/domo-publish-action@v1
         with:
           domo-access-token: ${{ secrets.DOMO_ACCESS_TOKEN }}
+          build-command: npm run your-build-command
           domo-instance: your-instance.domo.com
+          working-directory: ./build
 ```

-**The result?** More time building features, less time clicking buttons.
+**The result?** More time building features, less time managing deployments, credentials, and permissions.
 Your Domo apps deploy consistently, securely, and automatically with every merge.

 ## Using with other CI/CD platforms